MetazoaPhylogenomicsLab/FANTASIA/README.md

   -g/--gpu              (Optional) Use GPUs instead of CPUs.
 If not provided, CPUs are used by default.
   ```

   At a given point, FANTASIA may raise a warning if your system only has CPUs or the GPU CUDA library version is different than 11.0.
-You can safely ignore this message as the singularity container is prepared to run on CPUs.
+You can safely ignore this message as the singularity container for the default CPU mode.

 </details>